ShelinVankawala/Question_Paper_Generator_GenAI/README.md

-# MCQGen
+# Question_Paper_Generator_GenAI

-MCQGen is a project developed by [Your Name] as part of the OpenAI project.
-The goal of this project is to generate multiple-choice questions (MCQs) using natural language processing techniques.
+MCQGen is a project as part of the OpenAI project.
+The goal of this project is to generate multiple-choice questions (MCQs) and 3 & % marks questions using Generative AI and Langchain techniques.

 ## Features

-- Utilizes state-of-the-art NLP models to generate MCQs
+- Utilizes state-of-the-art GenAI models to generate MCQs and questions
 - Supports various question types, including factual, inference-based, and opinion-based questions
 - Provides options for customizing the difficulty level and complexity of the generated questions
 - Offers an intuitive command-line interface for easy usage